-- The user in whose name a system account is issued will be responsible at all times for its proper use.
+- The user in whose name a system account is issued will always be responsible for its proper use.
 Users may not use another person's account. - The system may not be used for illegal purposes, in support of illegal activities, or for any other activity prohibited by IDEA policy. - Users may not redistribute copyrighted programs or data without the written permission of the copyright holder or designee.
 Such permission must be specified in the document or must be obtained directly from the copyright holder or designee in accordance with applicable copyright laws, IDEA policy, and administrative regulations.